Functions¶

 tdb_multi_cursor_next for the definition of

-Note that the pointers in the events
+Note that the pointers in the events array are valid only until the

 next call to one of the multi-cursor functions.
 If you want to persist